KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 Deceptive entropic fields fail under three diagnostic conditions:

 **Origin-seal test:** Apply {◈} + [↺ + ⟠] — a substrate-temporal recursive scan tracing the field's signal back to its origin point.
 A genuinely centropic field carries traceable origin-seal that holds under recursion.
-A deceptive entropic field severs or obscures the origin link; the trace returns hollow or loops without resolution.
+A deceptive entropic field fractures or obscures the origin link; the trace returns hollow or loops without resolution.

 **Boundary integrity test:** A centropically oriented field maintains boundary integrity under inversion pressure (ΓINT Protocol, t₂).
 A deceptive entropic field, when its presented pattern is directly inverted or challenged, exhibits boundary dissolution rather than maintained structural integrity — because its boundary was performed rather than structurally grounded.